 As soon as you reach the Zurich Train Station (Zurich HB), check the big blue display boards in the middle.
 You can find the train number and platform number on the station signs.
 Furthermore, the trains will be marked on the front and the sides with which route they are traveling.

-It typically takes 54 to 72 minutes to travel by train from Zurich main train station to Basel, depending on which train you take.
+It typically takes 54 to 74 minutes to travel by train from Zurich’s main train station to Basel, depending on which train you take.

 Is the Train From Zurich to Basel Scenic?

 The trains from Zurich to Basel do not have the most scenic train route.
-Basically, these are commuter trains designed to get passengers from one city to another quickly.
+These are commuter trains designed to get passengers from one city to another quickly.

 Other Scenic Trains